Hard Rock Calling Festival: Kasabian rock day one debut at Queen Elizabeth Park

 After a day of rock in perfect sunshine, despite thirsty punters, the crowd seem satisfied and raring to go again.

 Kasabian’s monster set pleased everyone who didn’t get a Glastonbury ticket this year.
 Once the organisers have sorted out the bar situation and teething problems, Queen Elizabeth Park should be a comfortable home for outdoor live music in London.

-For further information about Hard Rock Calling and next year’s dates visit here.
+For further information and next year’s dates visit Hard Rock Calling’s website here.

 Watch the video for Fire here: